Built Environment Technology 1 (10187.2)

 In-unit costs

 The prototyping and reporting materials required in this unit are unlikely to cost more than $80 in total.
-The amount of material required for the prototypes will be mentioned in the tutorials, so please don't purchase a large amount of them as it might be costly.
+The amount of material required for the prototypes will be mentioned in the tutorials in advance in order to avoid unnecessary purchases.

 Work placement, internships or practicums